google-deepmind/language_modeling_is_compression/README.md

   <img src="https://raw.githubusercontent.com/google-deepmind/language_modeling_is_compression/master/overview.png" alt="Overview figure"/>
 </p>

-This repository provides an implementation of our paper [Language Modeling is Compression](https://arxiv.org/abs/2309.10668).
+This repository provides an implementation of our ICLR 2024 paper [Language Modeling is Compression](https://arxiv.org/abs/2309.10668).

 > It has long been established that predictive models can be transformed into lossless compressors and vice versa.
 Incidentally, in recent years, the machine learning community has focused on training